Skilled Worker Visa to ILR

 If you have lived and worked in the UK on a Skilled Worker visa for a number of years, you may have really settled into life in Britain.
-Find out how to apply for settlement in the UK with a Skilled Worker visa.
+Find out how to apply for ILR in the UK with a Skilled Worker visa.

 The Skilled Worker visa allows foreign national applicants to take on a job role in the UK.
 Often the job roles are specialised and require an employer to ‘sponsor’ the employee.